fervillalbag/ersa/README.md

-### Pseudo Monorepo config with ESLint and Prettier
+### A Fullstack project with Javascript Technologies